torvalds/linux/Documentation/devicetree/writing-schema.rst

  properties
   A set of sub-schema defining all the DT properties for the binding.
-The exact schema syntax depends on whether properties are known, common properties (e.g. 'interrupts') or are binding/vendor specific properties.
+The exact schema syntax depends on whether properties are kyeswn, common properties (e.g. 'interrupts') or are binding/vendor specific properties.

-A property can also define a child DT node with child properties defined under it.
+A property can also define a child DT yesde with child properties defined under it.

 For more details on properties sections, see 'Property Schema' section.